tp-codings/Missile_Simulator_3D/README.md

 https://github.com/tp-codings/Missile_Simulator_3D/assets/118997294/fe4f253f-210e-453e-b86a-a6977cedeb1e

 # Open Issues
 To be honest, that list could be very long.
 I tried out so many things in this project.
-I tried so many things in this project.
-In many places they didn't work 100%, but I didn't want to spend forever fixing everything, I wanted to keep trying out the things that interested me like particle effects and terrain generation.
+In many places they didn't work 100%, but I didn't want to spend forever fixing everything, I wanted to keep trying out the things that interested me like particle effects or terrain generation.
+Looking back, I would probably do a few things differently.
+The architecture of the application is better than in some previous projects, but it could definitely benefit from suitable design patterns and concepts such as polymorphism.
 So there is a lot of room for improvement.
 The following list is, for sure, not complete:
+- switching between cameras does not always work, sometimes the cam will not be destroyed after the missile is destroyed
+- There are no shadows, what leads to a wierd look of the terrain
+- The rotation of the rocket in the tower does not always follow the tower.
+This can cause the rocket to spin “through the turret.”
+- In some cases, the missiles perform a very abrupt turn in the air when the actual target is destroyed or a new one is within closer range and within the missile's detection angle
+- Sometimes, trucks are not placed properly on the ground, but hovering above
+- The firing system of the canon is not good, I have not yet found an algorithm that positions the cannon sights to match the aircraft in order to hit it (should be like Phalanx CIWS)
+- Particle effects are rudimentary

--
+- ...

 # Contact Information